SnowyMouse/chimera/README.md

 #### Motion sensor fix
 Chimera fixes a bug where the motion sensor fade is incorrect at >30 FPS

+#### Fog fix
+Fog in maps such as Assault on the Control Room's sky fog now works as intended.

+#### Model detail fix
+The "detail after reflection" flag in model shaders now works as intended.

 #### Auto center fix
 Chimera fixes a bug where the game does auto look centering based on frame rate.